alex/what-happens-when/README.rst

   containing `document.write()` calls) can add extra tokens, so the parsing process actually modifies the input.

-Unable to use the regular parsing techniques, browsers create custom parsers for parsing HTML.
+Unable to use the regular parsing techniques, the browser utilizes a custom parsers for parsing HTML.
 The parsing algorithm is described in detail by the HTML5 specification.